himesamanoyume/MiyakoCarryService/Forge.md

 Supports select all, deselect all: `Ammo`, `Barter`, `Info`, `Container`, `Food`, `Backpack`, `Goggles`, `Pocket`, `Tactical Vest`, `Armor`, `Grenade`, `Headphone`, `Keys`, `Knife`, `Magazine`, `Meds`, `Mod`, `Special`, `Weapon`, `Other`

-*When Fika is installed, adjusting settings in raid will automatically sync to the host*
+*When Fika is installed, adjusting settings in raid will automatically sync to the host, but this requires you to have the [MiyakoCarryServiceFika](https://forge.sp-tarkov.com/addon/86/miyako-carry-service-fika-addon) addon installed first.*

 ### Command